RomiranE-bike/RomiranE-bike/README.md

   ### ⚠️ Intellectual Property Notice
   <div style="background: #FFF3CD; padding: 1rem; border-radius: 8px; border-left: 4px solid #FFC107;">
-    <strong>Romiran E-Bike Projects.</strong><br>
-    •   PROJECT OWNERSHIP NOTICE:
+    <strong>  PROJECT OWNERSHIP NOTICE: </strong><br>
-    • The RomiranE-bike electric scooter project represents proprietary research and development work.<br>
+    • The RomiranE-bike electric scooter project represents proprietary research and development work.
-      All intellectual property rights (including but not limited to the RomiranE-bike name, logo, <br>
-      designs, technical documentation, and product concepts) are exclusively owned by RomiranE-bike.<br>
+      All intellectual property rights (including but not limited to the RomiranE-bike name, logo, designs, technical documentation, and product concepts) are exclusively owned by RomiranE-bike.

-    • This repository is shared for educational and collaborative purposes only.<br>
+    • This repository is shared for educational and collaborative purposes only.
-      Commercial use, reproduction, or derivative works require express written permission.<br>
+      Commercial use, reproduction, or derivative works require express written permission.
   </div>
 </div>